Importance is Important: Generalized Markov Chain Importance Sampling Methods: Proofs for the Main Text

+is symmetric in $x$ and $y$.
+Consequently, $\tilde{p}$ satisfies the detailed balance condition with respect to $\tilde{\pi}$, thereby proving the claim. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lemma:exp-weight}] To simplify the notation, we fix an arbitrary $x$ and write $Z = Z_h(x)$, $ \rho = \rho(x)$, and $W = W(x)$.
-Recall that by~\eqref{eq:Z.success.prob2}, $Z$ is the probability that an MH update in Algorithm~\ref{alg:mix.weight} is accepted.
-Whenever we perform an IIT update, we can think of $1/Z$ as the expected number of remaining MH updates needed to stop (if IIT updates are not allowed).
-Since geometric distribution is memoryless, this shows that $\bbE[W] = 1/Z$.
+\begin{proof}[Proof of Lemma~\ref{lemma:exp-weight}] Let $p_Z \coloneqq Z / N$ be the probability that an MH update in Algorithm~\ref{alg:mix.weight} is accepted.
+Whenever we perform an IIT update, we can think of $p_Z$ as the expected number of remaining MH updates needed to stop (if IIT updates are not allowed).
+Since geometric distribution is memoryless, this shows that $\bbE[W] = 1 / Z$.

-For a more straightforward proof, let $I$ denote the number of iterations in Algorithm~\ref{alg:mix.weight} and observe that the first $ I -1$ iterations have to be MH updates (recall that we assume $q(x \mid x) = 0$ and thus an IIT update always generates $y \neq x$).
+For a more straightforward proof, let $I$ denote the number of iterations in Algorithm~\ref{alg:mix.weight} and observe that the first $ I -1$ iterations have to be MH updates.
 Further,

 Thus, the expectation of $W$ can be calculated by

 where in the third step we have used the identity,

 Similarly,